-A level history of art enables you to explore many aspects of art and architecture from around the world.
-You learn how to analyse and interpret architecture, paintings and sculpture within a historical and artistic context.
-The course develops students’ understanding of the relationship between art and society; art historical terms, concepts and issues; the influence of social, cultural and political factors on art, as well as developments in materials and techniques over time.
+History of art enables you to explore many aspects of art and architecture from around the world.
+You learn how to analyse and interpret architecture, painting and sculpture within its historical and artistic context.

 The subject links well with art, textiles, graphics, history, classical civilisation, English literature and religious studies.
 There are also scientific and mathematical links and some students study history of art alongside completely unrelated subjects

-GCSE grade 5 in either English language or English literature.
+GCSE grade 5 in either English language or English literature or history.

 Admissions Webinar - 6.00 pm 6:00pm on 4th October 2021